Magento 2 Website/ Store / Store View Explained

-For different Magento websites it is possible to:
+When configuring Magento websites, it is possible to:

-- to maintain a separate customer base, or can share the customer accounts within all websites;
+- maintain a separate customer base, or can share the customer accounts within all websites;

 - create different product pricing or make prices global (shared for all websites).

-- All the stores within one website share the same customer accounts.
+- All the stores within one website share the same customer accounts and checkout settings.

 - Currency and prices are identical for all the stores.